-The NASW-NYS Board consists of four officers, two members-at-large, five regional representatives, and two student members (one at the baccalaureate and one at the master’s level).
+The NASW-NYS Board consists of four officers, two members-at-large, 10 Division Directors, and two student members (one at the baccalaureate and one at the master’s level).
 Members are elected by the membership during the annual Chapter election.

 Michael Cappiello, LCSW-R

 Michael received his MSW from Hunter College School of Social Work in 2000, practiced as a psychiatric social worker in Westchester County at two university medical centers, is now a school social worker for the NYC Department of Education, and has a private practice.
 A member of NASW since 1998, Michael led the State’s Advocacy and Government Relations Committee and then was the Westchester Division Director.
 Michael holds a BA in Psychology from Hobart and William Smith Colleges and an AAS in Social Sciences from SUNY Cobleskill.
 He is also an active lay person in the Episcopal Church.